Art-of-WiFi/UniFi-API-browser/README.md

 - domwo: http://community.ubnt.com/t5/UniFi-Wireless/little-php-class-for-unifi-api/m-p/603051
 - fbagnol: https://github.com/fbagnol/class.unifi.php

+### Requirements
+- a web server with PHP and cURL modules installed (tested on PHP Version 5.6.1 and cURL 7.42.1)
+- network access from this web server to the server and port on which the Unifi controller is running
+- clients using this tool should have internet access to be able to load the required css files because they are loaded from CDN's.

 ### Installation
 Installation of this tool is quite straightforward.
 The easiest way to do this is by using git clone which also allows for easy updates.
 - open up a terminal window on your server and cd to the root folder of you web server (on Ubuntu this is /var/www/html) and execute the following command from your command prompt: